-The objective of the Office of Correctional Education is to contribute to public safety by designing and operating education programs that enable adult offenders to successfully reenter society.
-The Office provides functional oversight to academic and vocational educational programs at 34 adult schools.
-The CDCR's schools are accredited by the Western Association of Schools and Colleges (WASC) as post-secondary schools for the purpose of providing adult offenders a comprehensive adult education.
-The Office develops education programs, curriculum, and policy to guide delivery of services to inmate students.
+The objective of the Rehabilitative Programs - Adult Education program is to contribute to public safety by designing and operating education programs that enable adult offenders to successfully reenter society.
+The Office of Correctional Education provides functional oversight to academic and vocational educational programs at 35 adult schools.
+CDCR's schools are accredited by the Western Association of Schools and Colleges (WASC) as post-secondary schools for the purpose of providing adult offenders a comprehensive adult education.
+The Office of Correctional Education develops education programs, curriculum, and policy to guide delivery of services to inmate students.
 Departmental academic and vocational programs provide inmates with an opportunity for self-improvement through acquiring basic education and career training.
 The Office also oversees Adult Basic Education; Adult Secondary Education; Voluntary Education Programs, that include services from basic education through college; Career Technical Education; Academic Assessment Program; Court Mandated Programs; Television Specialists; Recreational, General, and Law Library Services; as well as Physical Fitness Training.

 4590 - REHABILITATIVE PROGRAMS - COGNITIVE BEHAVIORAL TREATMENT AND REENTRY SERVICES

-The objective of the Office of Offender Services is to plan, develop, implement and monitor rehabilitative programs for the In-Prison, Community, and Reentry Services divisions within CDCR.
-Offender Services is responsible for overseeing and implementing a full continuum of evidence-based programs that promote positive social behavior and reduce recidivism and relapse.
-These programs include, but are not limited to: Cognitive Behavioral Treatment Programs, Substance Abuse Treatment Programs, Community-Based Aftercare, and Reentry and Employment Programs.
-Offender Services works with a variety of public and private entities to establish this continuum of offender services.
+The objective of the Rehabilitative Programs - Cognitive Behavioral Treatment and Reentry Services program is to plan, develop, implement and monitor In Prison Rehabilitative programs within CDCR.
+The Office of Offender Services is responsible for overseeing and implementing a full continuum of evidence-based programs that promote positive social behavior and reduce recidivism and relapse.
+These programs include, but are not limited to: Cognitive Behavioral Treatment Programs, Substance Use Disorder Treatment Programs, and Reentry and Employment Programs.
+The Office of Offender Services works with a variety of public and private entities to establish this continuum of services.

 4595 - REHABILITATIVE PROGRAMS - ADULT INMATE ACTIVITES

-Adult Inmate Activities provides inmates with activities and programs such as the canteen, photo project and handicraft.
+The Rehabilitative Programs - Adult Inmate Activities program provides inmates with activities and programs such as the canteen, photo project and handicraft.
 These programs allow inmates to productively participate in activities while incarcerated.
-For inmates, these programs create a sense of accomplishment and provide inmates an opportunity for employment while incarcerated.
+For inmates, these programs create a sense of accomplishment and provide an opportunity for employment while incarcerated.

 4600 - REHABILITATIVE PROGRAMS - ADULT ADMINISTRATION

-Adult Administration for Rehabilitative Programs provides administrative support to the Department's rehabilitative programs including the Office of Correctional Education, Office of Offender Services, and the Office of Program Accountability and Support.
+The Rehabilitative Programs - Adult Administration program provides administrative support to CDCR's rehabilitative programs including the Office of Correctional Education, Office of Offender Services, and the Office of Program Accountability and Support.
 Services include program support for education and offender services, performance data management, budgets, training, personnel, and business services support to CDCR's rehabilitative programs.
 The delivery of services is monitored and improved through the analysis of program service data.